naval200/pumpfun-defi-kit/debug/README.md

 - **Fee Payer**: Treasury wallet must have sufficient SOL
 - **Cleanup**: User wallets can be deleted after testing
 - **Logs**: All logs are timestamped for easy tracking
+- **Numbering**: Scripts use XX prefix to allow for easy insertion of new tests

 ---